kherge-archive/recital/README.md

 License
 -------

-Released under the MIT license.
+Released under the MIT license and Apache 2.0 license.